fan2/mkdocs/docs/blog/posts/linux/kernel/linux-kernel-source.md

 <!-- more -->

 The kernel is the core of the Linux system.
 It is the first component loaded into the memory upon boot up.
-It provides a user interface that allows us to interact with the operating system and remains in the memory throughout the computer’s use.
+It provides a user interface that allows us to interact with the operating system and remains in the memory throughout the computer's use.

 ## repository